Helpful tips for identifying and maintaining your transmission

 Which flex plate?

-Its important to use the flex plate supplied with the unit.
+It’s important to use the flex plate supplied with the unit.
 Over the years Ford has used two different flex plates, both with 164 teeth.
 The early C6 applications used a 22 ounce, 11 7/16″ flex plate.
 Later versions used 50 ounce flex plate.
 Most C6 transmissions used behind the Ford 460 industrial, also referred to as the Ford LSG875i engine, (see our Dr Diesel Tech Tip #94, Ford 460 Industrial Engines, Some Considerations) used a Ford flex plate with a Ford OEM PN of D9TZ-6375A.

 Want More Info?